ironcore-dev/ironcore/docs/development/documentation.md

 ```

 Together with the comments in the corresponding type files `go generate` will call the `gen-crd-api-reference-doc` command
-to genereate the output in the `/docs/api-reference` folder.
+to generate the output in the `/docs/api-reference` folder.

-This project contians a `Makefile` routine to generate the reference documentation for all types.
+This project contains a `Makefile` routine to generate the reference documentation for all types.
 So in case you change
 any of the types in the `apis` folder just run

 ```shell
 make docs
 ```

-The generated output should be part of your Pull Request.
+The generated output should be part of your pull request.